jmmarketing/basic-landing-page/README-template.md

-# Frontend Mentor - Officelite coming soon site solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [Officelite coming soon site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/officelite-coming-soon-site-M4DIPNz8g).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents